A Guide to Specialized Future Shock Suspension

 Check out our amazing selection of bikes equipped with Future Shock now.

-For many riders, the concept of “smoother” is synonymous with “comfort” and written off as being detrimental to performance.
-You can have a fast bike but that bike has to be stiff to get all of the performance you need.
+For many riders, the concept of “smoother” is synonymous with “comfort” and is written off as being detrimental to performance.
+You can have a fast bike, but that bike has to be stiff to get all of the performance you need.
 This is just not true!
 And Specialized proves this with the Future Shock.
-Quite the opposite, Specialized has proved through testing and racing that “smoother” is indeed “Faster”!

 Fatigue is an obvious factor in speed and performance.
-If you are comfortable, you will be faster.
-This is true on the pavement and in the gravel; if the conditions that you are riding in are traveling through the bike and to your body, you will get beat up and your performance will deteriorate.
+If you’re comfortable, you will ride faster.
+This is true on the pavement and on gravel; if the conditions that you’re riding in are traveling through the bike and to your body, you will get beat up and your performance will deteriorate.
 If you don’t feel these vibrations and impacts, you will stay fresher for longer!

 Check out our amazing selection of bikes equipped with Future Shock now.